INSPIRE THE NEXT GENERATION

 TYLER HERTENSTEIN BS ’15

 The best aspect of the engineering education program is its diversity.
 I took mechanical, electrical and civil engineering and computer science classes the entire four years as well as math and education classes.
 It taught me how to be a strong learner who could master a new subject in a short time.
 It also provided me with the opportunity to pursue a large variety of careers.

-Tyler Hertenstein graduated with a Bachelor of Science in engineering education in spring 2015 and is currently an engineering, computer science and mathematics teacher at the Metro Institute of Technology in Columbus, Ohio.
-While at ONU, he helped to plan the STEM Academy, traveled to the Dominican Republic to show local teachers how to integrate engineering into their lessons, and spent a summer at Olin College in Massachusetts working on a research project with engineering students from across the country.
+Tyler Hertenstein graduated with a Bachelor of Science in engineering education in spring 2015 and is currently the Design Learning Center Coordinator and Technology Teacher at Metro Early College High School in Columbus, Ohio, where he teaches engineering courses and establishes industry partnerships for student internships.
+While at ONU, he helped to plan STEM Day, traveled to the Dominican Republic to show local teachers how to integrate engineering into their lessons, and spent a summer at Olin College in Massachusetts working on a research project with engineering students from across the country.
 He also student-taught at Allen East High School in Lima, Ohio, and interned in web applications development at Plumbline Solutions in Findlay, Ohio.

 OUTCOMES AND COURSES

-- The engineering education program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+• The engineering education program is accredited by the Engineering Accreditation Commission of ABET.

-- The math education component of our engineering education program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+• The education program is accredited by the National Council for Accreditation of Teacher Education (NCATE).